 Introduction

-This post aims to derive a variational Bayesian framework for perception, action, and learning from first principles.
-It appears that a variational formalism has the potential to shed light on ad-hoc choices used in practice, specifically in the context of RL.
-We will see that the notion of entropy regularization (as in SAC) and penalizing policy drift (as in PPO) emerge from this framework.
-Further, a variational framework results in a natural unification of both model-based and model-free RL, featuring both representation learning & decision-making on the basis of these learned representations, in a manner analogous to “World models” [3].
+This post presents a mathematical formalism of perception, action, and learning, based on the framework of variational inference.
+It appears that a variational formalism has the potential to shed light on the ad-hoc choices used in practice; we will see that the notion of entropy regularization (as in SAC) and penalizing policy drift (as in PPO) emerge naturally from this framework.
+Further, this formalism provides a model-based method of reinforcement learning, featuring both representation learning & action-selection on the basis of these learned representations, in a manner analogous to “World models” [3].
 We will also see that, under certain assumptions, we obtain an alternative credit assignment scheme to backpropagation, called predictive coding [6, 7].
 Backpropagation suffers from catastrophic interference [4] and has limited biological plausibility [5], whereas predictive coding – a biologically-plausible credit assignment scheme – has been observed to outperform backpropagation at continual learning tasks – alleviating catastrophic interference to some degree [6] – and at small batch sizes [8] (i.e. biologically relevant contexts).

-The framework presented here differs from previous work: [1] describes an agent’s preference via binary optimality variables whose distribution is defined in terms of reward, and does not result in a policy drift term (present in PPO), whereas here we will represent an agent’s preferences via a distribution over policies defined in terms of value (i.e. total reward), and a policy drift term naturally emerges.
-[1, 2] also discover a theoretical justification for the max-entropy framework of SAC, using an alternative formalism to the one presented here.
-There is also the topic of active inference [9] which aims to formulate action-selection as inference, however it appears that central claims – such as the minimization of the “expected free energy” – lack a solid theoretical justification, as highlighted by [10, 11].
+Related work.
+The framework presented here differs from previous work: [1] describes an agent’s preference via binary optimality variables whose distribution is defined in terms of reward, from which they are able to justify the max-entropy framework of RL, however their framework does not result in a policy drift term (as in PPO).
+In contrast, for the formalism presented here, it is most natural to represent an agent’s preferences via a distribution over policies (defined in terms of value), from which a policy drift term and an entropy regularization term naturally emerge.
+There is also the topic of active inference [9] which aims to formulate action-selection as variational inference, however it appears that central claims – such as the minimization of the “expected free energy” – lack a solid theoretical justification, as highlighted by [10, 11].

 Variational framework for perception & action